Stat 470/670 Lecture 16: Logistic regression part 2

 Years of education has a positive coefficient, which makes sense.
 We can keep that in the model.

-Association membership has a negative coefficient, which doesn’t make causal sense: it would be strange for association membership to make you less likely to switch wells, unless you were a member of the Association for Arsenic Being Good for You.
+Association membership has a weak negative coefficient, and we can probably make a causal story to explain either a positive or negative coefficient here.
 If our sole goal was prediction, we could do a careful cross-validation to see if association membership did help predict more accurately.
 Since we’re doing EDA, we can drop the association term.

 summary(glm(switch ~ dist * arsenic + educ, family = "binomial", data = wells))